 A deep commitment to child rights and the aspirations of the organisation is an essential quality for all roles in Challenging Heights.
 We place more emphasis on practical knowledge, skills and passion than paper qualifications.
 We look for demonstrable skills and seek “can do” and “will do” employees.
 Challenging Heights strives to be an equal opportunities employer.

-Applications are rolling and based on organisational need.
-As our needs change over time, the descriptions below are examples only, and we encourage you to think creatively about what role you might play with us.
+Applications are rolling and based on the needs of the organisation.
+As our needs change over time, the descriptions below are examples of some of our needs.

 - Research: designing and conducting an intensive research project either with our staff or in the field.
-While we have specific research needs, we welcome proposals from all interested individuals and teams from the baccalaureate through doctorate levels.
+While we have specific research needs, we welcome proposals from all.

-- Partnerships & Fundraising: cultivating partnerships in Ghana and abroad, contributing to fundraising proposals, and working with international ‘friends’ who advocate and fundraise on our behalf.
+- Partnerships & Fundraising: cultivating partnerships in Ghana and abroad, contributing to fundraising proposals, and working with our Ambassadors, who fundraise on our behalf.

-- Reading Tutor / After-school Coach: helping small groups of children practise their reading at the school library and leading extra classes after school for slow learners.
+- Reading Tutor / After-school Coach: working as a reading and literacy tutor for small groups of students at the library.
 Organising indoor & outdoor play activities and facilitating child rights clubs after school.
-Experienced interns may conduct training sessions for less experienced teachers and produce teaching & learning materials for the teachers.

 - Administrative Assistant: providing human resource or secretarial support and helping with the smooth running of the office.